uheinema/forU/Examples.md

  }

  ```
-and read on.
+Yes, that:'s all.
+Read on.

 ## UI_02_listAssets

+UI with
+- a `Switch`
-UI with a `ListButton` showing a subdirectory of your assets, in this case `shaders`, as it always exists (injected by Processing/APDE?).
+- a `ListButton` showing a subdirectory of your assets, in this case `shaders`, as it always exists (injected by Processing/APDE?).
-For fun, look at "" instead...on my phone dozens of files show up, probably somehow injected by Huawei...
+> For fun, look at "" instead...on my phone dozens of files show up, probably somehow injected by Huawei...
-And note that in Preview you will NOT find your own assets this way.
+And note that in APDE Preview you will NOT find your own assets this way.
 See TTF_UI_04_selectfont for more explanations.

 ## UI_03_browseDir